Post Summary: The Best Hiking Clothes for Men Broken Down

 Arc’teryx Aptin Short

-In true men’s hiking fashion, I love to hike in shorts!
+In true men’s hiking fashion, I love to hike in shorts, obviously they are some of the best summer hiking clothes one can have.
 Even with the unpredictable weather of the Canadian Rockies, you’ll find me in shorts most days.
 Of course, if you’re hiking anywhere hot, they’re more or less a necessity.

 I used to opt for shorts with many pockets but found them unnecessary and a bit uncomfortable.
 The problem with shorts and pockets is the pressure when high stepping up a hill.
 This digs whatever is in your pockets into your thighs.